 My local (and very helpful) Benjamin Moore dealer suggested I take a small angled sponge brush and fill in the gaps, then take a damp cloth and quickly wipe along the flat part so there wouldn’t be any uneven streaks.

-This was time consuming too, but ended up working out well.
+This step was time consuming too, but ended up working out well.
 Then I went back and painted the molding.

 Evaluate the rest of the room:

 Once I was finished painting the beadboard ceiling, it was more obvious how the walls needed some touch ups here and there… So, I ended up painting the whole room over!